mimicji/YUV-Processor/README.md

 # YUV-Processor #
-State: Done

-YUV-Processor is a team work (Lab4.1) of Computer Architecture.
+YUV-Processor is a homework (Lab4.1) of Computer Architecture.
 It is developed by [Kaihang Ji](https://github.com/mimicji).
 All rights reserved.

 Mainly it has two functions: